carolsworld/NX_TSC/README.md

-# Multimodel Decision Fusion for Detection of Advanced Persistent Threats in Industrial Control Systems
+# Multimodal Decision Fusion for Detection of Advanced Persistent Threats in Industrial Control Systems

 ---
 # Overview